If you are having difficulty finding a suitable topic for your review, try thinking about the following:

 If you would like to try generative AI (ChatGPT) to assist with developing your research question, see this video by an academic language advisor in the faculty of education for some advice.

-The research question will guide the development of your search strategy so it's important that you take time to do some testing of your proposed question.
-Having done the preliminary scoping searches as discussed below will be helpful in understanding the volume of the literature.
+The research question will guide the development of your search strategy so it's important that you take time to investigate the suitability of your proposed question.

-This guide will provide a sample search for a health/medical topic, as well as for an education/social science topic.
+This guide will provide a sample search for a health/medical research question, as well as for an education/social science research question.
 Choose which section you would like to work through.

 This gold set is a curated collection of highly relevant papers for your research question.These articles are important as a reliable foundation for compiling your search terms.